fauky/zotero-lxc/README.md

-## Selfhost Zotero Dataserver and Web Library in Proxmox LXC Container
+## Zotero Dataserver and Web Library in Proxmox LXC Container

 ## About
 This repository contains a single script for selfhosting zotero backend services in an all-in-one LXC container.
 It has been tested in an Ubuntu 24.04 LXC on Proxmox.